-A survey of American Literature with its backgrounds from the beginhing of the 19th century to about 1890.
-Cooper, Melville, Hawthorne, Poe, Emerson, Thoreau, Whitman, Mark Twain and others are considered and others are discussions, and sidered and related to national development.
+A survey of American Literature with its backgrounds from the beginning of the 19th century to about 1890.
+Cooper, Melville, Hawthorne, Poe, Emerson, Thoreau, Whitman, Mark Twain and others are considered and related to national development.
 Lectures, discussions, and reports.
+Fall (3).